canvas

 references/mermaid-v11-advanced.md You need Mermaid v11 features, semantic shapes, or ELK guidance.

-references/diagram-tools-comparison.md Mermaid is not enough and you need another diagram tool.
+references/diagram-tools-comparison.md Mermaid is not enough, you need D2/PlantUML, or Architecture-as-Code patterns.

 references/diagramming-principles.md You need abstraction, density, or review heuristics.